 Looking for WordPress fashion themes?

 I’ve got you covered.
-In this post I’m going to cover the five things I believe every theme should have, go through the pros and cons of free and premium themes, and give you my top theme recommendations.
+In this post I’m going to cover the five things I believe every theme should have, go through the pros and cons of free and premium themes, and give you my top WordPress fashion themes recommendations.

-What should you be looking for in a theme?
+What should you be looking for in a WordPress fashion theme?

 Is the theme simple?